KontorProtocol/Documentation/docs/examples/hello-world.md

 ---
 sidebar_position: 1
+title: 1.
+Hello World
 ---

-# Hello World
+# Sigil "Hello World"

-This example illustrates the fundamental structure of a simple contract, serving as a good starting point for creating your own.
+This example illustrates the fundamental structure of a simple Sigil contract, serving as a good starting point for creating your own.

 ## WIT Interface
-- Includes `kontor:built-in` via the `wit/deps/built-in.wit` symlink.
+- Includes `kontor:built-in` via the `wit/deps/built-in.wit` symlink
 - Exports:
-  - `init`: All contracts must implement an `init` function which will be ran automatically at publication.
+  - `init`: All contracts must implement an `init` function which will be run automatically at publication
-  - `hello-world`: A simple view function that returns a string.
+  - `hello-world`: A simple view function that returns a string

 ```wit
 package kontor:contract;